arushibuilds/GHC26-Sponsors-Pages/README.md

 used solely for identification.
 No affiliation or endorsement is implied.

 This resource was created to help attendees explore publicly available career opportunities.

-Links were last verified on August 30, 2026.
+Links were last verified on September 1, 2026.
 Please open an issue to request a correction or removal.

 ## License